prav-arch/L1Clone/README.md

 ## Quick Start

-This is a complete clone of the L1 Network Troubleshooting System with full TSLAM-4B AI integration and ClickHouse database support.
+This is a complete L1 Network Troubleshooting System with full TSLAM-4B AI integration and ClickHouse database support.

 ### Prerequisites